 Counseling Services has moved to a telehealth model of care.
 Counseling Services are offered remotely via a secure online environment to continue supporting the needs of all students enrolled at Palo Alto College.
 Brief, solution-focused mental health counseling can be scheduled free of charge to enrolled students.
 Counselors remain available during regular office hours by phone, email, or video (by appointment only).

-Virtual coaching is a service of Trellis Company, through which students are paired with a trained financial coach to help them reach their education, career, and financial goals and help them develop a financial plan and prepare for their future.
-Coaching is confidential, free, flexible with students’ schedules, and simple to access:
+Virtual coaching is “a service of Trellis Company (funds the grant program) offering free one-on-one virtual coaching.
+Students will be paired with a trained financial coach to help reach their education, career, and financial goals and help develop a financial plan and prepare for their future.
+The coaching is confidential, free, and works with the student’s availability.

 - Go to “Schedule Appointment“